PrincipleStudios/scalable-git-branching-tools/adr/01-principles.md

 new branches.)
 Others may be more generalized cleanup, or verification tasks to be used with branch protections and PR checks, like GitHub actions.

+## Authoring Tools

+Tools should be written with the following in mind:

+- Tools may be called from git command line as aliases or directly from PowerShell.
+As a result, some `[string[]]` parameters may get passed as a single string with commas (because git bash won't translate the array.)
+- Tools should be primarily non-interactive scripts that can be called from other scriptable systems, such as Azure DevOps pipelines or GitHub actions.
+  Interactive versions may be provided, but should call the original non-interactive script.
+- Unit tests should be written both with mocks and as full end-to-end tests within Docker.
+- Most configuration should be local to a repository.
+(Remote aliases can change per clone, aliases should not be installed globally, etc.) The current exception is the "upstream" branch configuration, which is stored within the repository itself.

 [scalable-git]: https://dekrey.net/articles/scaled-git-flow/
 [principle-scalable-git]: https://www.principlestudios.com/article/a-scalable-git-branching-model/
 [principle-tools-branching]: https://principle.tools/branching/